qt-labs/vscodeext/qt-cpp/doc/README-marketplace.md

    Qt versions it detects.
 1. Open a Qt project and start developing!

-Check detailed guideline for using the extension [here](https://github.com/qt-labs/vscodeext#get-started).
+Check detailed guidelines for using the extension [here](https://github.com/qt-labs/vscodeext#get-started).

 ## Issues

-If you encounter any issues with the extension, kindly [report the issues](https://bugreports.qt.io/projects/VSCODEEXT).
+If you encounter any issues with the extension, please [report the issues](https://bugreports.qt.io/projects/VSCODEEXT).